VanBelleKoen/standup/README.md

 ## Installation

+Download the binary and add to path

+## Manual Installation

 ### Prerequisites
 - **Go**: Ensure you have Go installed on your system.
 You can download it from [golang.org](https://golang.org/).